HathorNetwork/rfcs/projects/hathor-wallet-headless/hsm-integration.md

 - The Headless application
 - The HSM itself, interfaced by the HSM Dinamo library.

+The workflow is divided into two phases.
+On Phase 1:
-- The user request to start a new wallet on the Headless application passing a `wallet-id` and `hsm-key` parameters
+- The user requests to start a new wallet on the Headless application passing a `wallet-id` and `hsm-key` parameters
 - The headless checks with the HSM if this `key` contains an `xPriv` content.
 - The headless obtains the `xPub` from the HSM for this wallet `key`
   - A friendly error will be thrown if the results are invalid, indicating that the `xPriv` contents of the `key` are also invalid
 - A read-only wallet is created on the Wallet Lib, with the `xPub` obtained from the HSM
 - The Headless holds a reference between this wallet and an HSM `key` identifier ( a `hardwareWalletMap` ).

-- On phase 2, any request to sign a transaction will have the cryptographic operations delegated to the HSM and consolidated by the Wallet Lib
+On phase 2, requests to sign a Proposal will have the cryptographic operations delegated to the HSM and consolidated by the Wallet Lib

 ```mermaid
 sequenceDiagram